qwshen/agentic-rag-framework/README.md

 Two type of schedulers are supported - cron based time scheduler and file arrival event triggering scheduler.

-#### 3.2 Splitting
+#### 4.2 Splitting

 Once a document is loaded into memory, it goes into the splitting step which breaks the document into chunks.
-This is done through the configured splitter.
+This is done through the configured splitters.
 Please check [here](https://docs.langchain.com/oss/javascript/integrations/splitters) for details of all langchain text-splitters.

-Use the concurrency configuration to spin up additional splitters to relieve back-pressure from the document loading step.
+During the splitting process, small documents may be either combined or discarded depending on the *chunk_size_threshold* and the selected *chunk_size_strategy* (either append or discard).
+The *chunk_size_threshold* and *chunk_size_strategy* can be configured for each act splitter or at splitting level for all act splitter.
+The *chunk_size_threshold* and *chunk_size_strategy* for specific act splitters take higher priority.

-#### 3.3 Indexing
+#### 4.3 Indexing
-In the indexing step, splitted documents are vectorized by the embedding model configured in the context-store referenced by the document_store element.
+In the indexing step, splitted documents are vectorized by the embedding model configured in the context-store referenced by the *document_store* element.
 The resulting vectors are then persisted into the target vectore store.

+The *document_size_threshold* determines the size limit for documents to be persisted.

-Same as splitting step, use the concurrency configuration to spin up additional vectorizers to relieve back pressure from the document splitting step.
+Use the concurrency configuration to spin up additional vectorizers to relieve back pressure from the document splitting step.

-### 4. Setup a RAG-Chat Application
+### 5. Setup a RAG-Chat Application
 A simple RAG application can be defined with the following configuration:
 ```json
 "service_def": {